tgandrews/next-auth-dynamodb/README.md

 ## Debugging

-Debug logging is built in and to enable it set the environment variable `NEXT_AUTH_DYNAMOD_DEBUG` to any value.
+Debug logging is built in and to enable it set the environment variable `NEXT_AUTH_DYNAMODB_DEBUG` to any value.
 This will return detailed information including the method called and additional information appropriate for that method.

 ## Support